 In March 2014, the Minnesota Public Utilities Commission (MPUC) issued a written order approving our grant award recommendations for cycle 4, the latest funding cycle from the RDF.
 These recommendations include 29 grant awards totaling $42 million, as well as six projects to be held in reserve.
 Grants were awarded in the areas of energy production, research and development projects, and educational research initiatives.
 Nearly 70 renewable energy proposals were considered for funding, and those selected predominantly feature solar technologies.
 See the full list of projects funded.

 Projects that receive an RDF grant award are evaluated by a seven-member advisory board consisting of two representatives of environmental organizations, one representative of the Prairie Island Indian Community, an industrial/commercial customer representative, a residential customer representative and two Xcel Energy representatives.
-Xcel Energy recommends projects which are approved by the Minnesota Public Utilities Commission.
+Xcel Energy recommends projects for the MPUC to approve.

 Learn more about the Renewable Development Fund.

 The Renewable Energy Trust (RET) is a voluntary, customer-driven charitable fund established in 1993 to help develop renewable energy sources in Colorado for the benefit of local schools, nonprofit organizations and community groups.
 Customer contributions to RET are tax deductible and are used to purchase and install renewable energy projects, such as solar electric systems for community organizations that would otherwise be unable to afford the technology.
 We collected donations totaling about $64,000 from customers in 2014, and no grant awards were made during the year.